 The Chairman's chain of office was purchased by the Clerk to the Council and was presented on Wednesday 7th December 2016 as a private donation (a gift) to the parish of Lynemouth, which will be passed over to those who take up the chair of office.

 'THE LYNEMOUTH LIP'

 Sid paints a picture of a colourful, tight knit community full of good times and hard work, god-fearing women and hard-drinking men.
 Always dominating the skyline is Auld Betty, the pit head that took the men away each day and, with a prayer, brought them back each evening.

-SID WADDELL the former sports commentator and television personality, who was known as "the voice of Darts", was born in Northumberland in 1940.
+SID WADDELL the former sports commentator and television personality, known affectionately as "the Lynemouth Lip" and "the voice of Darts", was born in Northumberland in 1940.
 The son of a miner, he grew up in Lynemouth [at 102 Dalton Avenue, where he lived].
 He graduated with a degree in hitory from Cambridge University, then started out as a TV producer working on darts' Indoor League in the early 1970s.
 This led to him becoming the BBC's lead commentator on all their major BDO televised darts tournaments.
 He also penned the highly successful children's television series Jossy's Giants.
 He worked for Sky Television and commentated on all major PDC televised darts tournaments.
 Sid was the author of Bellies and Bulleyes, his autobiographical account of the world of darts.